 Do dental implants hurt?
 Most dental implant patients report that they didn’t feel pain during the procedure, and afterward, the discomfort was minimal.
-We know that when you’re considering surgery, your focus may be on the pain, but dental implants are likely worth any discomfort that you’ll experience since they give you a natural and lasting smile, one that lets you live and eat without concern.
+We know that when you’re considering a dental implant procedure, your focus may be on the pain, but dental implants are likely worth any discomfort that you’ll experience since they give you a natural and lasting smile, one that lets you live and eat without concern.

 About Dental Implant Surgery